Bolivia protests enter third week as Morales faces ultimatum

-LA PAZ (Reuters) - Bolivian protests sparked by a contentious election last month that handed a win to President Evo Morales, entered their third week on Monday, with the long-standing leader facing rising pressure with an ultimatum from opposition groups to step down.
+LA PAZ (Reuters) - Bolivian protests sparked by the contentious election victory last month of President Evo Morales entered their third week on Monday, with the long-standing leader facing rising pressure from an ultimatum by opposition groups to step down.

-Morales, who came to power in 2006 and has become an iconic figure in the landlocked South American nation, has defended his election win and has backed an international audit of the result to resolve the current crisis.
+Morales, who came to power in 2006 and has become an iconic figure in the landlocked South American nation, has defended his election win and has backed an international audit of the result to resolve the crisis.

+Amid the political turmoil, a helicopter carrying Morales made an emergency landing due to a mechanical malfunction on takeoff from the town of Colquiri, south of La Paz, the air force said.
+No injuries were reported.
+Video of the incident spread on social media.

-The opposition, however, made up of runner-up Carlos Mesa’s party as well as increasingly prominent civic organizations, has ramped up calls to remove the left-wing leader completely, with one popular civic leader setting a deadline on Monday night.
+Bolivia’s opposition, made up of runner-up Carlos Mesa’s party as well as increasingly prominent civic organizations, ramped up calls to remove the Morales completely, with one popular civic leader setting a deadline on Monday night.

 “Today is a good day to recover democracy.
 10 hours...”
 Luis Fernando Camacho, the head of a civic group in the eastern city of Santa Cruz, wrote on Twitter early on Monday, after setting a 48-hour deadline for Morales that expires at 7 p.m.
 (2300 GMT).